shannonwho/redisJSON_loadtesting/readme.md

 Some additional basic APIs based on String and Hash is also available, ready for some comparison testings.

 # The locust Test:
+## Sample Data:
+  - 2 Pokemon log object (55k & 15k bytes)
+  - Randomely generated User object (basic/advanced)
 ## Main test cases:

-- READ entire JSON objects by key
+- GET the whole JSON object by key
-- READ specific field within a JSON object by key
+- GET a specific field within a JSON object by key and field name
-- READ the list of field name under a field/object by the key
+- GET the list of field name under a field/object by the key
-- WRITE simple JSON without array and subdocument
+- INSERT a simple JSON without array and subdocument
-- WRITE complex JSON with array and subdocument
+- INSERT a complex JSON with array and subdocument
-- UPDATE a part of JSON objects (multiply/increase)
+- UPDATE a field in a JSON objects
+- INCREASE/MULTIPLY a numeric field in a JSON Object
 - APPEND new items into an array of the JSON objects
-- ... pretty much any client side actions you would like to mimic
+- ... you can pretty much mimic any available client side actions (API Endpoints)

 ## Notes on how Locust do distributed tests: